 - 40% of consumers say they have at least 50 unread emails in their inboxes.
 (Sinch)

-Conversational marketing and AI
+6. Conversational Marketing and AI

-The barrier of entry for implementing live chat on your website has gotten significantly smaller as chatbot and AI developers continue to make simple and code-free programs for everyday marketers to pick up and implement with ease.
+The barrier of entry for implementing live chat on your website has gotten significantly smaller as chatbots, and AI developers continue to make simple and code-free programs for everyday marketers to pick up and implement with ease.

 - 52% of consumers are more likely to make repeat purchases if the company offers support via live chat (Kayako).